Jaxkr/PiPress/README.md

 # Pipress
-Compression of text files in terms of Pi.
+Compression of files in terms of Pi.

 This is quite possibly the worst file storage algorithm ever made.
 Requires MessagePack and Python3.

 ### Powerful features:
-- ?
+- Nothing.

 ### Limitations:
-- Can only "compress" ASCII or UTF-8 encoded text files.
+- Unbelievably slow.
+It took about 3 minutes to compress a 50kb image.
-- Usually makes files 2 to 3 times larger.
+- Usually makes files 3 to 5 times larger.
 - You need the 1 GB file [pi-billion.txt](https://stuff.mit.edu/afs/sipb/contrib/pi/pi-billion.txt) in order for this to work.

-### Planned features:
-- Add support for arbitrary format binary files and folders of files.

-## Example
+## Usage

-Given the following input file:
-`CHECK`

-the following output will be produced:
-`[[13731565, 7], [35842, 5]]`

-This tells the decompressor to look at the 13,731,565th digit of Pi and take 7 characters.
-Then, that 7 character integer will be converted to a 24 bit binary string, which is split into three 8 bit ints which are converted to ASCII using the `chr()` function.

-This process is repeated for the second element.
-Regardless of number length, the Pi excerpt is always converted to a 24 bit int, and a byte of `00000000` is silently ignored.

-This output is then packed to binary using MessagePack.
-The textual representation of this in hex is the following:
-`9292ce00d186ed0792cd8c0205`

-Through the use of the Pipress algorithm we turned a 5 byte file to a 13 byte file.
-Incredible!
+First, download [pi-billion.txt](https://stuff.mit.edu/afs/sipb/contrib/pi/pi-billion.txt) and put it in the same folder as pipress.py.
+Then, `cd` into your pipress directory.

+`python3 pipress.py yourinputfile.txt`

+This outputs yourinputfile.txt.pipress

+To decompress simply run the following:

+`python3 decompress.py yourinputfile.txt.pipress`

+This will recreate the original file.

+This works with any binary file.
+Images, zip archives, you name it!

+Enjoy the future of compression.